The Hollywood Ghosts of Roxbury Drive

 906 N. Roxbury Dr.

-Ginger Rogers lived in this property in the 1930s with her husband Lew Ayres.
-Rogers lived a block away from the Gershwin brothers when they wrote the music for Shall We Dance.
+Ginger Rogers lived on this property in the 1930s with her husband Lew Ayres.
+Also, Rogers lived a block away from the Gershwin brothers when they wrote the music for Shall We Dance.

 909 N. Roxbury Dr.

 Hal March lived at 909 N. Roxbury with his wife actress Candy Toxton.
 March was the host of the $64,000 Question and was a co-star on the television series George Burns and Gracie Allen.
-The house was built in 1928 and is 6,300 square feet with 5 bedrooms and 8 bathrooms.
+The house was built in 1928 and is six-thousand three-hundred square feet with five bedrooms and eight bathrooms.

 918 N. Roxbury Dr.

 Stewart was an avid gardener and he liked his privacy.
 In the early 1970s, Stewart bought the house next door to the North and had it torn down.
-He then used the extra land to build a garden surrounded by a brick wall.
+Subsequently, he used the extra land to build a garden surrounded by a brick wall.

-When this happened Lucille Ball was furious because apparently the now-demolished house was infested with rats and they relocated to her property.
-It took 3 weeks for exterminators to get rid of them.
+When this happened Lucille Ball was furious because the now-demolished house was infested with rats and they relocated to her property.
+It took three weeks for exterminators to get rid of them.

 The original house was built in 1926 by director King Vidor.
 It was demolished in 1998, a year after Stewart’s death.